anoopctkm/machine-learning/projects/capstone/report.md

 The final RMSE of this model was 0.9784.
 It seems that this is worse than the benchmark model.
 This means that the use of true ratings (done by the content-based filtering algorithm alone) was superior to their combined use with ratings estimated via the collaborative-filtering method.

 Thus, the best-performing and final approach is the k-nearest-neighbours content-based filtering recommender system.
+Given that the RMSE was established using leave-one-out cross validation, we can feel confident that these results reflect a robust ability for the model to generalise to new data.

 In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section: